linux-nvme/nvme-cli/doc/rst/types.rst

 ``NVME_CTRL_NVSCC_FMT``
-  If set, all NVM Vendor Specific Commands use the format format with NDT and NDM fields.
+  If set, all NVM Vendor Specific Commands use the format with NDT and NDM fields.